Pinafore/848Q/deprecated/muppet/README.md

-30 points are available for satisfying the spirit of the assignment, explaining what you did, and documenting the code well enough for the TA to understand what's going on.
+30 points are available for satisfying the spirit of the assignment, explaining what you did, and documenting the code well enough for the TA to understand what's going on.es

 Obviously, it's best if you can do all the leaderboards!
 But you are only required to do it on the "upload predictions" leaderboard.